The Campaign to Conserve Lower Carpenter Valley

 Water and Aquatic Resources

-Carpenter Valley’s size and healthy ecology are a boon for water resources as well as for wildlife.
-California’s Water Action Plan identifies the protection of mountain meadows and headwater valleys like Carpenter Valley as key to providing safe, reliable water supplies to downstream users.
+Lower Carpenter Valley’s size and healthy ecology are a boon for water resources as well as for wildlife.
+California’s Water Action Plan identifies the protection of mountain meadows and headwater valleys like Lower Carpenter Valley as key to providing safe, reliable water supplies to downstream users.
 The North Fork of Prosser Creek runs through the valley after descending from Warren Lake and the flanks of Castle Peak.
 The creek is an important tributary of the Truckee River, the primary source of drinking water for the rapidly growing population of northern Nevada.

-The deep, spongy soils of Carpenter Valley sustain important habitat in Prosser Creek and the Truckee River by capturing and holding spring runoff and releasing clean, cold water back into the river system throughout the summer.
+The deep, spongy soils of Lower Carpenter Valley sustain important habitat in Prosser Creek and the Truckee River by capturing and holding spring runoff and releasing clean, cold water back into the river system throughout the summer.
 State officials have identified the North Fork of Prosser Creek as a potential recovery site for native Lahontan cutthroat trout.
 These federally threatened fish have been documented in the creek as recently as the late eighties and may still be present.

 A Place to Explore and Enjoy

-In addition to protecting the outstanding ecological values of the eastern side Carpenter Valley, the partners intend to create new ways for the public to explore and enjoy the property in all seasons.
-To that end, we plan to build a new trail, a bridge, and two picnic areas around the edge of the meadow so visitors can appreciate a significant portion of Carpenter Valley from different vantage points.
+In addition to protecting the outstanding ecological values of the eastern side of Lower Carpenter Valley, the partners intend to create new ways for the public to explore and enjoy the property in all seasons.
+To that end, we plan to build a new trail, a bridge, and two picnic areas around the edge of the meadow so visitors can appreciate a significant portion of Lower Carpenter Valley from different vantage points.
 In addition, we will install split-rail fencing, boardwalks and interpretive signs to protect the sensitive meadow from trampling and help visitors appreciate the unique ecology of Lower Carpenter Valley.
 As part of our vision for year-round use, we hope to build a backcountry hut that will allow visitors (by advanced reservation) to enjoy the valley in winter.
 The hut will be the first in a new network of backcountry huts we hope to create between Castle Peak and Webber Lake to facilitate winter access to this little known but spectacular part of the Sierra Nevada.

 Planning Your Visit